Expression of Interest

 1. Resilience Pays Off: Act Early – Build Opportunity

+The science is clear: In the increasingly complex global risk landscape, resilience is no longer optional.
 Investing in resilience is not a sunk cost – it is a strategic move that safeguards development, protects future returns, and opens new opportunities.
-The evidence is clear: delaying action increases long-term costs, deepens exposure, and limits options.
+The evidence shows that delaying action increases long-term costs, deepens exposure, jeopardizing planetary and human security, and limits options.
 Whether through resilient infrastructure, diversified livelihoods, or early warning systems, building resilience helps governments, businesses, and communities avoid the escalating costs of disruption – and preserve their capacity to grow and adapt.

 - What fiscal or regulatory tools can national governments and central banks use to incentivize early-stage resilience investments? (e.g., resilience tax credits, budget tagging, or capital adequacy reforms that favor climate-smart infrastructure)

-- How can development finance institutions, insurers, and philanthropic capital structure blended finance to de-risk and crowd in private investment for systemic resilience? (e.g., resilience-linked bonds, concessional co-investments, or public-private climate resilience funds)
+- How can development finance institutions, insurers, and philanthropic capital structure blend finance to de-risk and crowd in private investment for systemic resilience? (e.g., resilience-linked bonds, concessional co-investments, or public-private climate resilience funds)

 - What investment models can align biodiversity restoration with livelihood generation and long-term risk reduction? (e.g., agroecology, blue carbon markets, or eco-tourism models that strengthen ecosystems and economic opportunity simultaneously)